Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 The French borrowed it from the Latin praestigium, meaning delusion.
 Before that, from praestigiae: a juggler’s tricks.
 The literal Latin root, praestringere, means to blind, to dazzle and to bind tight.

 The word wasn’t even considered positive until about 1913.
 For centuries before that, it was derogatory.
-To call something prestigious was to call it a trick, a performance or aomething designed to make you look the wrong way.
+To call something prestigious was to call it a trick, a performance or something designed to make you look the wrong way.

-I’m not saying this to be dramatic.
-I’m saying it because the language already knew what many of us take a decade or two in our careers to figure out.
+The language already knew what many of us take a decade or two in our careers to figure out.

 Prestige is, by its own etymology, something that dazzles you so effectively that you can’t see clearly.